mdcarr941/CAP6610Project2/readme.md

     help(group12_code.<function name>)
 ```
 Tests for the project are located in
 `testing_script.py`.
-Excute this script to run all test, or import it into the
+Execute this script to run all test, or import it into the
 interpreter to run individual test cases.

+A dictionary argument is to be passed to to MyCrossValidate(X_Train, Nf, Parameters, y_Target) which contains the key,value pair with key 'algorithm' and can have the values 'RVM', 'SVM' or 'GPR'.